Ja Rule: Other ventures

 In 2004, Ja Rule and Gotti launched an urban clothing line called ErvinGeoffrey.
 In 2006, Ja Rule launched a liquor company, The Mojito.

 In May 2015, Ja Rule partnered with Billy McFarland, the CEO of the credit card service company Magnises, to become its creative head and spokesman.
 In August 2015, Ja Rule collaborated with footwear businessman Steve Madden on a new line of men's sneakers called Maven x Madden, which were released for sale by fall 2015.

 In 2016, Ja Rule co-founded Fyre Media, Inc., a talent booking agency, with Billy McFarland.
 In April 2017, the venture touted its Fyre Festival in Hamilton, Bahamas, as a luxury event, but it was fraudulent, disappointing hundreds of ticket-buyers.
 Rule and McFarland faced a $100 million class action suit.

+In 2020, Ja Rule developed a live-streaming app called Iconn Live.
+The app debuted on Apple TV in November 2022.

 In 2021, Ja Rule partnered with a team of software engineers to launch Flipkick, a platform focusing on selling physical works of art as non-fungible tokens.
 Flipkick claims to be "the first company to offer cryptographic authentication of physical works of art sold as and linked to NFTs."
 To inaugurate the platform, Ja Rule listed for auction a painting he commissioned in 2012 by artist Tripp Derrick Barnes depicting the Fyre Media Inc logo.
 The painting was listed with an estimate of $600,000.

+In June 2023, Ja Rule launched a premium wine label called Rose Vine Cellars.

+In January 2025, Ja Rule launched a new whiskey brand called Amber & Opal.

 Personal life

 Atkins earned his GED while in prison in February 2012.
-In February 2021, Atkins completed an online course at Harvard Business School and shared a photo of his certificate of completion on Twitter.
+In February 2021, Atkins completed the four week online course Entrepreneurship Essentials at Harvard Business School and shared a photo of his certificate of completion on Twitter.

 Family

 In April 2001, Ja Rule married Aisha Murray.
-The couple have three children: Brittney Asja Atkins (born 1995), Jeffrey Jr. (born 2000), and Jordan (born 2005).
+The couple has three children.